hacksparrow/talking-image/README.md

 ## What is a talking image

-Talkin image refers to an image with an audio payload appended at the end of image data.
+Talking image refers to an image with an audio payload appended at the end of image data.
 Currently OGG and MP3 audio formats are supported.

 ## Where can I find some talking images?